Why War? The Role of Envy in Instigating Aggression

 This discussion is launched with the famous exchange of letters between Sigmund Freud and Albert Einstein in 1932 and subsequently published in Freud’s Collected Writings.
 This occurred after World War I and before World War II at the behest of the Committee for Literature and Arts of the League of Nations.
 Although both men contribute serious considerations to the theme, Freud says: “He [Einstein] understands as much about psychology as I [Freud] do about physics, so we had a very pleasant talk.”

 Einstein stressed that despite advances in modern science, the issue of war---life or death for civilization---has been unsolvable.
 Solutions must involve international tribunals for resolution and enforcement.
 All participants must acquiesce to ensure survival.

 He went on to convey his firm belief in the polarity within human nature of Love [Eros] always interacting with Hate [Thanatos] in varying measures.
 Love is shorthand for rational cooperation and Hate denotes aggression and destructiveness.
 So firm was Freud in his thinking that he said: “there is no use in trying to get rid of men’s aggressive inclinations… …there is no question of getting rid entirely of human aggressive impulses; it is enough to try to divert them to such an extent that they need not find expression in war.”

 Freud then invoked the fact of humankind’s advance in evolving culture and civilization.
 He stated that a deeper appreciation of the inevitable consequences of future war [mass annihilation] may possibly be averted by a strengthening of intellectual life and renunciation of base instincts.
 This denoted violent aggression that may be self-destructive on a grand scale.

 The author's "Envy Theory" agrees with Freud's views, and goes beyond.
-Humankind's impulse toward self-destruction is innate.
+Thanatos really means self-undermining that is not constructive and may be destructive.
+Self-sabotage typically becomes a group phenomenon, and turns to hatred and assaults against "the other."
+Humankind's impulse toward self-destruction is innate---a disposition that can be modified.
 Yet, it cannot be diverted merely through intellectual work, which may devolve into defensive intellectualization.
 This, in itself, is a defense against the painful ambivalence always accompanying aggressivity.